 When you’re getting ready to pressure cook, no need to oil the inside of your IP insert like you would if you were only cooking quinoa in the IP.
 The oil from cooking the meatballs will keep the quinoa from sticking.
 Here’s how steps 2-4 should look in your IP:

 NOTE: Food going into your IP never looks as good as it does coming out.
 Another note: It can also look weird coming out.

 I seriously wish I could watch video of what happens inside the IP while it cooks this meal.
 Because all that up there, somehow turns into THIS:

 How to Meal Prep it:

-- Get some meal prep containers — this is an affiliate link to the glass ones I have pictured!
+- Get some meal prep containers — here are the 3 Compartment Glass Meal Prep Containers I have pictured!